 From Konaotoshi to Barikata: At most ramen shops, you can order how you want your noodles cooked.
 This is especially common in Fukuoka Prefecture, where you will hear customers loudly shout their preferences.
 If you see people around you do this, how about giving it a try yourself?
 Just shout any of the following: konaotoshi (almost uncooked), harigane (extremely firm), barikata (very firm), kata (firm), futsu (normal), yawa (soft), bariyawa (very soft).

 Depending on your culture, slurping noodles might be unheard of.
 However, in Japan, slurping your ramen (or other noodles for that matter) are the basics of the basics.
 Noodles are slurped not with the pure purpose of cooling them down, but also to allow the soup’s flavor to spread throughout one’s mouth.
-This might sound strange if you are not used to the concept, but note that wine experts are on the side of the Japanese as they prefer to slurp their wine in order to savor its fragrance throughout the mouth.
-Slurping your noodles can also be seen as a gesture towards the master, showing that you are enjoying your bowl to the max.
+This might sound strange if you are not used to the concept.
+However, note that wine experts are on the side of the Japanese.
+They prefer to slurp wine as this savors its fragrance throughout the mouth.
+Slurping your noodles is a gesture towards the master.
+In fact, it shows that you are enjoying your bowl to the max.